andypotatohy/roast/README.md

 `'resampling'` -- re-sample the input MRI to 1mm isotropic resolution.
 `'on' | 'off' (default)`
-Sometimes the input MRI has a resolution of not being 1 mm, e.g., 0.6 mm.
+Sometimes the input MRI has a resolution other than 1 mm, e.g., 0.6 mm.
 While higher resolution can give more accurate models, the computation will be more expensive and thus slower.
 If you want a faster simulation, you can ask ROAST to resample the MRI into 1 mm isotropic resolution by